-For this entire book, Paul has been writing against law.
-Now, he writes positively toward law, but he calls it “the law of Christ.”
-Instead of a list of moral duties, the main thought is loving our brother.
+For this entire book, Paul has been writing against an unlawful use of the Law (1 Tim.
+1:8).
+Now, he writes positively toward Law, but he calls it “the law of Christ.”
+Instead of a list of moral duties, the main thought is love.

 (6:4) “But each one must examine his own work, and then he will have reason for boasting in regard to himself alone, and not in regard to another.”
 We typically boast by comparing ourselves to others (2 Cor.
 10:12).
 Earlier, Paul wrote that we should not “become boastful, challenging one another, envying one another” (Gal.
 5:26).

 Instead of comparing ourselves to others (i.e. legalism), Paul encourages us to make a fair comparison: Is my work proportionate with my own gifts, talents, and opportunities?
 We should take our work to the Lord and rejoice in what he has empowered us and led us to do.
 This is what Paul means when he later writes that he “boasts… in the cross of our Lord Jesus Christ” (Gal.
 6:14).
 Whatever work we’ve done is only possible through the grace of God through Christ.
 Elsewhere, Paul writes, “But by the grace of God I am what I am, and His grace toward me did not prove vain; but I labored even more than all of them, yet not I, but the grace of God with me” (1 Cor.
 15:10).

 (6:5) “For each one will bear his own load.”
 Note the connecting word “for.”
 God has certain works that he wants us each to accomplish (Eph.
 2:10), and he has made us stewards of our gifts, talents, and opportunities.
 We can’t pass this “load” off on other person.